lulujordanna/data-structures/final/README.md

 ```

 #### Takeaways
 I am very happy with the final outcome, as it not only reflects my intended design but it highlights my strides in learning JavaScript this semester.
-However the final outcome is not as fault-tolerant as intended, as I faced some challenges with the map markers.
+However, the final outcome is not as fault-tolerant as intended as I faced some challenges with the map markers.
 Due to a issue with my geo-coding around 10 of the meeting locations ended up in geographic locations that are not correct (Brooklyn, Staten Island).
 While I am disappointed with that result, the task of re-geocoding was to vast for the limited time period.

 <hr>